 - On each firewall hosting an internal gateway, Deploy the self-signed server certificates.

 - Define how you will authenticate users to the portal and gateways.You can use any combination of certificate profiles and/or authentication profiles as necessary to ensure the security of your portal and gateways.
 Portals and individual gateways can also use different authentication schemes.
 See the following sections for step-by-step instructions:You must then reference the certificate profile and/or authentication profiles that you defined in the portal and gateway configurations.

-- Create the HIP profiles you need to enforce security
+- Create the HIP profiles you need to enforce security policies on gateway access.

 - Create the HIP objects to filter the raw host data collected by the app.
 For example, if you want to prevent users that are not up-to-date with required patches from connecting, you might create a HIP object to match on whether the patch management software is installed and that all patches with a given severity are up-to-date.

 - For example, if you want to ensure that only Windows users with up-to-date patches can access your internal applications, you might attach the following HIP profile that will match hosts that do NOT have a missing patch:

-- Configure the internal gateways.Select NetworkGlobalProtectGateways, and then select an existing internal gateway or Add a new gateway.
+- Configure the internal gateways.Select, and then select an existing internal gateway orNetworkGlobalProtectGatewaysAdda new gateway.
 Configure the following gateway settings:

 Note that it is not necessary to configure the client settings in the gateway configurations (unless you want to set up HIP notifications) because tunnel connections are not required.
 See Configure a GlobalProtect Gateway for step-by-step instructions on creating the gateway configurations.